rust-lang/reference/src/patterns.md

 let Struct{a: x, b: y, c: z} = struct_value;          // destructure all fields
 ```

-A struct pattern is refutable when one of its subpatterns is refutable.
+A struct pattern is refutable if the _PathInExpression_ resolves to a constructor of an enum with more than one variant, or one of its subpatterns is refutable.

 ## Tuple struct patterns